claucia/cs50x-final-project/README.md

 ![Compatibility of blood types](/assets/compatibility-of-blood-types.jpeg)

 Once `admin` users select the compatible blood bags they wish to use for fulfilling a given request, they can indicate that the request has been approved by clicking the _Approve_ button.
 This will associate the choosen blood bags with the request that has been approved.
-Those blood request can not be associated with any other requests.
+Those blood request cannot be associated with any other requests.

 Blood requests cannot be partially fulfilled.
 In case there are no enough blood bags available for fulfilling a given request, `admin` users can reject the request by clicking the _Reject_ button, indicating that the blood bank is not able to complete that request.